3

 Meals: B

 Today pass Coverack, a fine example of a totally unspoilt traditional fishing village.
 You may wish to make a detour from the coast to visit St Keverne to view its pleasant village square and remarkable churchyard where over 400 shipwreck victims of the nearby Manacle Reef are buried.
-Accommodation: Gallentreath a guesthouse where your host will make you more than welcome.
+Accommodation: Gallentreath Guesthouse where your host will make you more than welcome.

 Meals: B